MicrosoftDocs/cpp-docs/docs/standard-library/chrono-functions.md

 ### Return value

 An object of type `ToDuration` that represents the `duration` *`d`*.
-It's truncated if required to fit into the target type.
+It's truncated if necessary to fit into the target type.
 The result of casting a floating-point `duration` to an integral `duration` is undefined if the source contains a *`NaN`*, an infinity, or is too large for representation in the target `duration`.

 ### Remarks

 You don't need to use `duration_cast` to convert between `duration` types when the source period is exactly divisible by the target period, such as when you convert minutes to seconds.
 Also, you don't need it to convert between floating-point `duration` types.
 You can do both conversions by using ordinary casts or the  [`duration`](../standard-library/duration-class.md) constructors.

 `duration_cast` doesn't participate in overload resolution unless `ToDuration` is an instance of [`duration`](../standard-library/duration-class.md).
 It does all conversions by using **`static_cast`** instead of implicit conversions.
-Multiplications and divisions are avoided if it's known at compile time that the common ratio of the target and source periods has a numerator or denominator of 1.
+Multiplications and divisions are avoided if possible.
+For example, when the compiler knows that the common ratio of the target and source periods has a numerator or denominator of 1.
 Computations are done in the widest type available, then converted as if by **`static_cast`** to the result type when finished.

 ## <a name="std-chrono-floor-duration"></a> `floor(duration)`